Materials Research Science and Engineering Centers: Impact of IDLs/MRLs on other NSF Centers

-The mid-1980s saw a convergence of a number of favorable trends for the establishments of NSF center based activities in a wide range of different fields.
+The mid-1980s saw a convergence of a number of favorable trends for the establishments of NSF center based activities in a wide range of fields.
 There was a strong interest in government investments in basic science that could be leveraged by matching funds from industry and other sources.
 In addition, the role of multidisciplinary teams in conducting research and educating students was widely appreciated.

 The first new centers-based initiative at NSF was the creation of the Engineering Research Centers (ERCs) in 1985.
 Although the role of the previous 25-year history of funding the materials laboratories in preparing universities to accept a wider role in conducting interdisciplinary research was instrumental for the creation of new types of centers, this historical connection was not widely appreciated.
 Both NSF and the Office of Science Technology Policy, viewed the creation of ERCs as the major new initiative in 1985 for leveraging NSF funds.
 The following description of the announcement of the ERC program in 1985 is illuminating:

 "George A. Keyworth II, President's Reagan Science Advisor and Director of the Office of Science Technology Policy, refers to the creation of the ERCs by the National Science Foundation as:

 'the single most important thing that we've done as an Administration in increasing efficiency and effectiveness of federal R&D dollars.'
 He said the centers address a widely recognized need in various fields of science and technology: